 You can reduce the risk for chronic illnesses, such as heart disease, diabetes, cancer, obesity or depression, by practicing self-care regularly and lowering your cortisol levels.

-3) Self-care boosts our immune system.
+3) Self-care can help boost our immune system.

 When we take the time to practice self-care, we are keeping the body primed to fight off infection.
 This is partially because of how self-care can reduce cortisol, which is one factor in the suppression of the immune system.